iTrixPro/Parkmanager/README.md

 # Parkmanager
-API which manage parking for clients (B2B)
+API which manage parking spots for clients (B2B)

 # About